XPMUser/XPMUser.github.io/README.md

  - My Ultimate Edition in 1.46.2 Mode | Goodbye Robolymics...

    It got reupdated again.
 New Update: Parts of Clockwork Town covered some of the things that couldn't be installed.
 The Rebalanced Battles mod's a no-go for here as well.
-I'm still working on Sign in with Google, Clockwork Town, etc. You can still get Fishbol from other versions with the same save from here.
+I'm still working on Sign in with Google, Clockwork Town, etc.

 - Prodigy House Simulator (oldprodigyde/undefined/) | Your character is at home.